 2. Resume Action Verbs for “Manage”

-It’s no secret that employees with good management skills are vital to the success of any company.
+It’s no secret that companies value employees with good management skills.

-But saying that you’re “good at management” on your resume isn’t going to impress anyone.
+But saying that you’re “good at management” on your resume isn’t going to impress the person reading it.
 After all, what does that even mean?

-Are you an effective mentor?
+Can you effectively mentor someone?
 Are you adept at delegating tasks?
 Nobody knows except you.

-Instead of being vague, include some resume power verbs that prove to employers you know how to manage:
+Instead of using vague language, include resume power verbs that prove to employers you know how to manage:

 3. Resume Verbs for “Collaborate”